SamuelEarl/fanny-pack-ui-old/README.md

 3. Write comprehensive tests for the component.
 4. Then, for documentation purposes and to give other developers the ability to try out different variations of each component, I will create interactive documentation with controls (similar to what Storybook does) for each component in the `/src/routes` directory.

+## Documentation Ideas and Organization
+I am referencing https://carbon-components-svelte.onrender.com/ for ideas on how to create this documentation.

+## Should I use Svelte's --style-props?
+No. Enabling the components to accept style props would (1) make the components unnecessarily complex and (2) that would defeat the purpose of the `jacl-theme.css` file.
+The purpose of the `jacl-theme.css` file is provide a consistent theme throughout the components (and an app) and allowing style props to customize theme settings for a few components would break the theme consistency that the `jacl-theme.css` file is supposed to provide.

+Any components that use style props should be refactored to accept regular props.
+See the `Button.svelte` component for an example of a component that accepts on regular props.

 ---

 # How to enable the theme for the components and customize it